 This video is a striking and familiar representation of Gen Y- Millenials: digital savvy, flexible, 24/7 ON, caring & sharing thoughts and info about a more sustainable way of living and blending worktime and with friends and drinks.

 Last month Trndmrkr worked on gathering insights for the preliminary ideation workshop for the Hospital Innovation Conference this fall in Denmark.
 Philips Design was one of the supporting partners and helped moderate the workshop and share insights on the future world of hostiptal architecture and healthcare.
-See some more (in Danish) below:
+See some more below:

 The Engagement Project shares insights, perspectives and ideas on how brands can connect with Gen C and consumers more deeply in the participation age.
 This fascination with the familiar is deeply rooted.
 As humans, we’ve always wondered, “Is this really all there is”?
 Marcel Proust knew.
 The great French novelist once wrote that the “voyage of discovery is not in seeking new landscapes but in having new eyes.”
 In other words, humans aren’t necessarily attracted to the allure of the new, as much as we like to see things we’re already familiar with in a new way.

 This is exactly what’s happening on the web.
 It may seem that all we’re doing is just capturing every mundane moment.
 But look closely.
 These everyday moments are shot, displayed, and juxtaposed in a way that offers us a new perspective.
 And then all of a sudden these everyday moments, places and things look… fascinating.